Dennis Canavan: Career

-British Parliament (1974-1999)
+Westminster (1974–2000)

 He was leader of the Labour Party Group on Stirling District Council in 1974 and, in October of that year, was elected as Labour Member of Parliament (MP) for West Stirlingshire.
 Following boundary changes, he was MP for Falkirk West from 1983 to 2000.
 He was Chair of the Scottish Parliamentary Labour Group from 1980 to 1981.
 In 1975, he tried introducing a bill to abolish corporal punishment in schools and his efforts formed part of the case presented to the European Commission of Human Rights which led eventually to abolition.
 He voted against the Blair Government's proposals to cut benefits for children of lone parents, abolish student grants and introduce tuition fees.

 A keen sports enthusiast, he was founder and Convener of the Scottish Sports Group at Westminster and the Cross-Party Sports Group in the Scottish Parliament.
 He has completed a marathon in less than three hours and the Ben Nevis Race in just over two hours.
 He won a gold medal, playing for Scotland in the British Universities Football Championships in 1967.
 In his book The Final Whistle?, Harry Reid claims that Canavan took part in the 1977 Wembley pitch invasion after Scotland beat England and ripped up a patch of the turf.

 He takes an active interest in international affairs and served as a member of the House of Commons select committees on Foreign Affairs and International Development.
 He is still a member of the Campaign for Nuclear Disarmament and Amnesty International and is interested in conflict resolution.

 He chaired the Northern Ireland Committee of the Parliamentary Labour Party from 1989 to 1997, and led several parliamentary delegations to Ireland during The Troubles.
 He served on the British-Irish Inter-Parliamentary Body from 1992 to 2000.
 As a member of the European and External Relations Committee of the Scottish Parliament, he was author of a report on the potential for co-operation between Scotland and Ireland.
 He has frequently spoken out against sectarianism and racism.